jaredhanson/www.oauth2orize.org/books/concepts/oauth2/README.md

 implementation details left to the application developer.
 This guide focuses on the fundamental and most commonly used aspects of OAuth 2.0.
-By reading this guide, you will gain an understanding of how OAuth 2.0 works, and how to use OAuth2orize to build an OAuth 2.0 server.
+By reading this guide, you will gain an understanding of how OAuth 2.0 works, and how to use OAuth2orize to build a functional OAuth 2.0 server.